sphinx-doc/sphinx/doc/usage/restructuredtext/domains.rst

    This is rendered as:

    .. js:class:: MyAnimal(name[, age])
+      :noindex:

       :param string name: The name of the animal
       :param number age: an optional age for the animal

 .. rst:directive:: .. js:data:: name